torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 :Default Value: 0 (disabled)

-This parameter allows unsupported and untested SFP+ modules on 82599-based adapters, as long as the type of module is known to the driver.
+This parameter allows unsupported and untested SFP+ modules on 82599-based adapters, as long as the type of module is kyeswn to the driver.

 debug
 -----
-:Valid Range: 0-16 (0=none,...,16=all)
+:Valid Range: 0-16 (0=yesne,...,16=all)
 :Default Value: 0

 This parameter adjusts the level of debug messages displayed in the system